deciocferreira/AWS-Fundamentals/AWSWellArchitectedFramework.md

 - **Manage change through automation:** Changes to your infrastructure should be made using automation.
 The changes that need to be managed include changes to the automation, which then can be tracked and reviewed.

+## **Eficiência de performance**

-O pilar de eficiência de performance se concentra na alocação estruturada e simplificada de recursos de TI e computação.
+Se concentra na alocação estruturada e simplificada de recursos de TI e computação.
 Os principais tópicos incluem seleção dos tipos e tamanhos certos dos recursos otimizados para os requisitos de workload, monitoramento de performance e manutenção da eficiência à medida que as necessidades comerciais evoluem.

+*Design Principles*

+- **Democratize advanced technologies:** Make advanced technology implementation easier for your team by delegating complex tasks to your cloud vendor.
+Rather than asking your IT team to learn about hosting and running a new technology, consider consuming the technology as a service.
+For example, NoSQL databases, media transcoding, and machine learning are all technologies that require specialized expertise.
+In the cloud, these technologies become services that your team can consume, allowing your team to focus on product development rather than resource provisioning and management.

+- **Go global in minutes:** Deploying your workload in multiple AWS Regions around the world allows you to provide lower latency and a better experience for your customers at minimal cost.

+- **Use serverless architectures:** Serverless architectures remove the need for you to run and maintain physical servers for traditional compute activities.
+For example, serverless storage services can act as static websites (removing the need for web servers) and event services can host code.
+This removes the operational burden of managing physical servers, and can lower transactional costs because managed services operate at cloud scale.

+- **Experiment more often:** With virtual and automatable resources, you can quickly carry out comparative testing using different types of instances, storage, or configurations.

+- **Consider mechanical sympathy:** Use the technology approach that aligns best with your goals.
+For example, consider data access patterns when you select database or storage approaches.

+## **Otimização de custos**

-O pilar de otimização de custos se concentra em evitar custos desnecessários.
+Se concentra em evitar custos desnecessários.
 Os principais tópicos incluem compreensão dos gastos ao longo do tempo e controle da alocação de fundos, seleção do tipo e quantidade certa de recursos e dimensionamento para atender às necessidades de negócios sem gastos excessivos.

+*Design Principles*

+- **Implement cloud financial management:** To achieve financial success and accelerate business value realization in the cloud, you must invest in Cloud Financial Management.
+Your organization must dedicate the necessary time and resources for building capability in this new domain of technology and usage management.
+Similar to your Security or Operations capability, you need to build capability through knowledge building, programs, resources, and processes to help you become a cost efficient organization.

+- **Adopt a consumption model:** Pay only for the computing resources you consume, and increase or decrease usage depending on business requirements.
+For example, development and test environments are typically only used for eight hours a day during the work week.
+You can stop these resources when they’re not in use for a potential cost savings of 75% (40 hours versus 168 hours).

+- **Measure overall efficiency:** Measure the business output of the workload and the costs associated with delivery.
+Use this data to understand the gains you make from increasing output, increasing functionality, and reducing cost.

+- **Stop spending money on undifferentiated heavy lifting:** AWS does the heavy lifting of data center operations like racking, stacking, and powering servers.
+It also removes the operational burden of managing operating systems and applications with managed services.
+This allows you to focus on your customers and business projects rather than on IT infrastructure.

+- **Analyze and attribute expenditure:** The cloud makes it easier to accurately identify the cost and usage of workloads, which then allows transparent attribution of IT costs to revenue streams and individual workload owners.
+This helps measure return on investment (ROI) and gives workload owners an opportunity to optimize their resources and reduce costs.

+## **Sustentabilidade**

-O pilar de sustentabilidade se concentra em minimizar os impactos ambientais da execução de workloads em nuvem.
+Se concentra em minimizar os impactos ambientais da execução de workloads em nuvem.
 Os principais tópicos incluem um modelo de responsabilidade compartilhada para sustentabilidade, compreensão do impacto e maximização da utilização para minimizar os recursos necessários e reduzir os impactos posteriores.

+*Design Principles*

+- **Understand your impact:** Measure the impact of your cloud workload and model the future impact of your workload.
+Include all sources of impact, including impacts resulting from customer use of your products, and impacts resulting from their eventual decommissioning and retirement.
+Compare the productive output with the total impact of your cloud workloads by reviewing the resources and emissions required per unit of work.
+Use this data to establish key performance indicators (KPIs), evaluate ways to improve productivity while reducing impact, and estimate the impact of proposed changes over time.

+- **Establish sustainability goals:** For each cloud workload, establish long-term sustainability goals such as reducing the compute and storage resources required per transaction.
+Model the return on investment of sustainability improvements for existing workloads, and give owners the resources they need to invest in sustainability goals.
+Plan for growth, and architect your workloads so that growth results in reduced impact intensity measured against an appropriate unit, such as per user or per transaction.
+Goals help you support the wider sustainability goals of your business or organization, identify regressions, and prioritize areas of potential improvement.

+- **Maximize utilization:** Right-size workloads and implement efficient design to ensure high utilization and maximize the energy efficiency of the underlying hardware.
+Two hosts running at 30% utilization are less efficient than one host running at 60% due to baseline power consumption per host.
+At the same time, eliminate or minimize idle resources, processing, and storage to reduce the total energy required to power your workload.

+- **Anticipate and adopt new, more efficient hardware and software offerings:** Support the upstream improvements your partners and suppliers make to help you reduce the impact of your cloud workloads.
+Continually monitor and evaluate new, more efficient hardware and software offerings.
+Design for flexibility to allow for the rapid adoption of new efficient technologies.

+- **Use managed services:** Sharing services across a broad customer base helps maximize resource utilization, which reduces the amount of infrastructure needed to support cloud workloads.
+For example, customers can share the impact of common data center components like power and networking by migrating workloads to the AWS Cloud and adopting managed services, such as AWS Fargate for serverless containers, where AWS operates at scale and is responsible for their efficient operation.
+Use managed services that can help minimize your impact, such as automatically moving infrequently accessed data to cold storage with Amazon S3 Lifecycle configurations or Amazon EC2 Auto Scaling to adjust capacity to meet demand.

+- **Reduce the downstream impact of your cloud workloads:** Reduce the amount of energy or resources required to use your services.
+Reduce or eliminate the need for customers to upgrade their devices to use your services.
+Test using device farms to understand expected impact and test with customers to understand the actual impact from using your services.